emilioMaddalena/causal-inference-studies/material/why_causality_matters.md

 **If your goal is to change variable $Y$ by acting on variable $X$, you need causal analysis**.

 Throwing every variable you have at your model can lead to serious interpretability issues, and make you believe you can drive $Y$ when you actually can't.
-Sometimes it can reverse signs in a linear model, suggesting the link between a given $X$ and a $Y$ is positive when it's actually negative...[^1]
+Sometimes it reverses signs in linear models, suggesting the link between a given $X$ and a $Y$ is positive when it's actually negative...[^1]

 Causal inference tool help us build models that generalize well and with which we can make robust *interventions*[^2].